 If you are dealing with critics and haters, try not to listen.
 Don’t shrink your greatness.
 You can’t control what other people think or say about you.
-Whatever you do, someone will judge you for it—30 percent will love it, 30 percent will hate it, and 30 percent won’t care.
+Whatever you do, someone will judge you for it—30 percent of people will love it, 30 percent will hate it, and 30 percent of the people won’t care.
 Try your best not to take it personally and have as little interaction with the hater as you possibly can.

 No matter what you do, someone is going to judge you for it.
 You could be the most beautiful person on the planet, and someone will call you unattractive.
 Some people sit on the sidelines of life criticizing other people, yet they themselves have nothing to contribute to the world.

 What you can control is what you do every day towards reaching your goals.
 Keep following your unique path and journey.
 Make your hater your motivator.